-This course will focus on the ethical practice of applied behavior analysis across clinical, research and professional settings.
-The Behavior Analyst Certification Board's current professional and ethical standards will be reviewed, explored and applied.
-Additional focus will be given to common ethical dilemmas that may arise during clinical research and practice in applied behavior analysis and strategies and guidelines for resolving ethical issues.
-Prerequisite: ABA 0710
+This 45-hour graduate-level course will focus on the ethical practice of applied behavior analysis across clinical, research, and professional settings.
+It covers content area E: Ethics (Professional and Ethical Compliance Code for Behavior Analysts) from the BACB's Fifth Edition Task List.
+Students will evaluate common ethical dilemmas that arise during clinical research and practice in applied behavior analysis and identify and apply strategies and guidelines for resolving ethical issues.
+Prerequisites: ABA 0711 & ABA 0712